Runaway Bus Passenger: Excuse me, uh, do you think you could skip your catchphrase and just hurry up and save us?!

 - There was also the subversion of Chef's usual practice of having a song for every occasion:

-Chef: Children, that's a problem we all have to face at one time or another.
-Here, let me sing you a song about it: (in song) Weeeell sometimes you kill your teacher / And they find your semen in her stomach WAIT, WHAT THE — WHAT?
+Chef: Oh, children, that's a problem we all have to face at one time or another.
+Here, let me sing you a little song that might cheer you up: ♪Sometimes you kill your teacher / And they find your semen in her stomach / And then you—♪ Wait, what the — WHAT?!

-- In a Halloween episode Nelson is in the middle of his catchphrase ("Ha Ha!") when Bart stops time and removes his clothes.
+- In "Treehouse of Horror XIV" segment "Stop the World, I Want to Goof Off", Nelson is in the middle of his catchphrase ("Ha Ha!") when Bart stops time and removes his clothes.
 A nude Nelson ends up saying "Ha Huh?"

 "We're all gonna die...
 Yeah, yeah, I know, 'Shut up, Rattrap.'"

-- One of Commander Feral's usual lines in SWAT Kats is "Bring me chopper backup!"
+- One of Commander Feral's usual lines in SWAT Kats: The Radical Squadron is "Bring me chopper backup!"
 By the end of the first season, he starts getting regularly interrupted mid-line - typically due to his helicopter crashing, melting, or what-have-you.

-- Occurs in El Tigre when Manny enters a supervillain contest with a bunch of huge hairy men.
+- Occurs in El Tigre: The Adventures of Manny Rivera, when Manny enters a supervillain contest with a bunch of huge hairy men.
 He tries to console himself...

 - Tends to happen to Darkwing Duck.
-Usually due to him being injured or otherwise inconvienced in the middle of his "I am the terror..." routine..
+Usually due to him being injured or otherwise inconvenienced in the middle of his "I am the terror..." routine..

-- Occurs in the version first episode of the 2003 Teenage Mutant Ninja Turtles series.
+- Occurs in the very first episode of the 2003 Teenage Mutant Ninja Turtles series.
 When Michelangelo is about to shout his catchphrase "Cowabunga" from the 1987 series, he gets interrupted by Raphael.

 - Regular Show: